metaleap/zentient/zdbg-vsc/proto/readme.md

 If `js` contains `"command":"threads"`, attempts to unmarshal into a new `ThreadsRequest`.

-If `js` contains `"command":"restartFrame"`, attempts to unmarshal into a new `RestartFrameRequest`.

-If `js` contains `"command":"runInTerminal"`, attempts to unmarshal into a new `RunInTerminalRequest`.

-If `js` contains `"command":"attach"`, attempts to unmarshal into a new `AttachRequest`.

-If `js` contains `"command":"pause"`, attempts to unmarshal into a new `PauseRequest`.

-If `js` contains `"command":"exceptionInfo"`, attempts to unmarshal into a new `ExceptionInfoRequest`.

-If `js` contains `"command":"initialize"`, attempts to unmarshal into a new `InitializeRequest`.

-If `js` contains `"command":"source"`, attempts to unmarshal into a new `SourceRequest`.

-If `js` contains `"command":"next"`, attempts to unmarshal into a new `NextRequest`.

-If `js` contains `"command":"setVariable"`, attempts to unmarshal into a new `SetVariableRequest`.

-If `js` contains `"command":"restart"`, attempts to unmarshal into a new `RestartRequest`.
+If `js` contains `"command":"stepBack"`, attempts to unmarshal into a new `StepBackRequest`.

-If `js` contains `"command":"setExceptionBreakpoints"`, attempts to unmarshal into a new `SetExceptionBreakpointsRequest`.
+If `js` contains `"command":"variables"`, attempts to unmarshal into a new `VariablesRequest`.

 If `js` contains `"command":"reverseContinue"`, attempts to unmarshal into a new `ReverseContinueRequest`.

-If `js` contains `"command":"evaluate"`, attempts to unmarshal into a new `EvaluateRequest`.

-If `js` contains `"command":"gotoTargets"`, attempts to unmarshal into a new `GotoTargetsRequest`.

-If `js` contains `"command":"stepInTargets"`, attempts to unmarshal into a new `StepInTargetsRequest`.

-If `js` contains `"command":"setFunctionBreakpoints"`, attempts to unmarshal into a new `SetFunctionBreakpointsRequest`.

-If `js` contains `"command":"continue"`, attempts to unmarshal into a new `ContinueRequest`.

-If `js` contains `"command":"completions"`, attempts to unmarshal into a new `CompletionsRequest`.
+If `js` contains `"command":"launch"`, attempts to unmarshal into a new `LaunchRequest`.

-If `js` contains `"command":"variables"`, attempts to unmarshal into a new `VariablesRequest`.
-Otherwise, `err`'s message will be: `Request: encountered unknown JSON value for command: ` followed by the `command` value encountered.
+Otherwise, `err`'s message will be: `Request: encountered unknown JSON value for
+command: ` followed by the `command` value encountered.

 In general: the `err` returned may be either `nil`, the above message, or an `encoding/json.Unmarshal()` return value. `ptr` will be a pointer to the